Fort Washington, Maryland: The Fort

 The community is named for Fort Washington.
 The first Fort Washington was completed in 1809, and it was the only defensive fort protecting Washington, D.C. until the American Civil War.
-It consisted of a small earthwork near the shore of the Potomac River.
+It consisted of a small earthwork embankment near the shore of the Potomac River.
 The failure of that fort to stop a British fleet from invading the national capital during the War of 1812 led to the construction of the current, larger, stone fortification.
 In 1844, a cannon exploded on the USS Princeton as it was passing Fort Washington.
 During World War II, the US Army's Adjutant General's School was located at the fort, and had billeting for 362 officers and 2,526 enlisted persons.

 The site is now part of a park with views of the Potomac River and hiking paths.

 War of 1812

 During the War of 1812 Fort Washington, built to protect the capital from enemy advances on the Potomac River, was captured by the British under the command of Admiral Gordon, three days after the burning of the capital.